Azra wa el-Azr: Families

 The first Christians to arrive to the village after the destruction of Ftouh Keserwan by the Mamluks in 1305 were the predecessors of the Hosri family who came from Hasroun and settled in proximity of the Saints Peter and Paul Monastery.
-They were followed by the Korkmaz and Imad families who came from Aaqoura in 1640 and the Zouein family in 1664.
+They were followed by the Korkmaz and Imad families who came from Aaqoura in 1636 and the Zouain family in 1664.
 The Ghanem family came from Lehfed and settled in nearby Jouret Bedran sometime during the 17th century.
 Lastly, the Kamel family arrived sometime during the 18th century from Aaqoura.
 The majority of the inhabitants of the village today hold the Kamel surname.

 The families of Korkmaz and Imad are descended from Korkmaz II, grandson of Prince Korkmaz I of Aleppo, who is of Albanian descent and died in battle in Alexandria in 1439.
 His father, Abi Korkmaz II, fled Damascus and settled in Ferzol in 1440, then in Yanouh in 1471, where he was baptized with this family.
 Korkmaz II then moved to Aaqoura.
 His sons built the Saint Saba Church.
-Later, in 1640, the sons of Korkmaz IV, great-great-grandson of Korkmaz II, moved to modern-day Azra, which was then part of Ghbaleh and its farms.
+Later, in 1636, the sons of Korkmaz IV, great-great-grandson of Korkmaz II, moved to modern-day Azra, which was then part of Ghbaleh and its farms.
 They were Semaan Korkmaz, forefather of the Korkmaz family, and Gerges Imad, forefather of the Imad family.

-The Ghanem family is descended from Moussa Ghanem Al-Ghassani, a descendant of the Ghassanids, who were a Christian dynasty in the Levant under the aegis of the Byzantine Empire.
+The Ghanem family is descended from Moussa Ghanem, a descendant of the Ghassanids, who were a Christian dynasty in the Levant under the aegis of the Byzantine Empire.
 Moussa came to Yanouh in the 9th century and settled there.
 Later, in 1121, some of his descendants moved to Lehfed.
-Finally, Sarkis Ghanem moved from Lehfed to Jouret Bedran during the 17th century and settled there.
+According to the priest and historian Youssef Abi Saab (1985), in his book Tārīkh al-Kafūr, Kisrawān wa-Usarihā (“History of the Villages of Keserwan and Their Families”), drawing on Ghanem family correspondence, and providing a detailed account of the migration from Lehfed, one of Moussa Ghanem’s descendants, the muqaddam Ghanem, had three sons and a daughter named Marie, renowned for her beauty.
+During the Middle Ages, the muqaddam was an elected local leader who served as both commander and representative of his district and played a key role in assisting the Maronite patriarchs in safeguarding the interests of the Maronite community.
+Upon hearing of her, the Mamluk governor of Tripoli sought her hand in marriage.
+When her father refused, the governor allegedly came to Lehfed with his soldiers to seize her by force.
+According to the narrative, Marie’s brother Antonios disguised himself in her clothing and was handed over instead, allowing the rest of the family to flee toward the Nahr Ibrahim area.
+While en route to Tripoli, Antonios reportedly killed the governor under cover of night and escaped, later rejoining his family.
+Following this incident, supporters of the governor are said to have burned Lehfed in 1605.